 7. Gravity Lab Bangkok

-Priding themselves as being a gym that sets routes by ‘scientists’ who are the experts on grips and defying gravity in creative ways, Gravity lab Bangkok is one of the newer gyms that made their entrance into Bangkok City. they are located near Boromrajchonnanee Road.
+Priding itself as a gym that sets routes by ‘scientists’ who are the experts on grips and defying gravity in creative ways, Gravity Lab Bangkok is one of the newer gyms that made their entrance into Bangkok City.
+They are located near Boromrajchonnanee Road.

-The lab also has a team of coaches (or scientists; whichever works) who can customize and tailored programs specially for you.
-Drop them a note on their Facebook page to get more details, or if you would like to trial just a one-off, there are ways to purchase it via Class Pass or Klook.
+The lab also has a team of coaches (or scientists; whichever works) who can customize and tailor programs specially for you.
+Drop them a note on their Facebook page to get more details, or if you would like to try just a one-off, there are ways to purchase it via Class Pass or Klook.

 Gravity Lab Bangkok, 149 Boromrajchonnanee Road, Arunamarin, Bangkoknoi Bangkok, Thailand

-If this article about all the fun-filled indoor rock climbing gyms in Bangkok city is not enough, read up about all the other climbing gyms in all of Thailand here.
+If this article about all the fun-filled indoor gyms for rock climbing in Bangkok city is not enough, read up about all the other climbing gyms in all of Thailand here.

-However before you embark into rock climbing, remember to always take safety seriously.
-Many seasoned climbers and boulderers have gotten injured from climbing due to carelessness or negligence, so always pay attention to the gym’s rules and safety measure.
+However before you embark on rock climbing in Bangkok city, remember to always take your safety seriously.
+Many seasoned climbers and boulderers have gotten injured from climbing due to carelessness or negligence, so always pay attention to the gym’s rules and safety measures.

-If you are more into outdoor climbing and want to explore the surrounding of Thailand, its time to transit into natural rock climbing and outdoor climbing spots in Thailand.
+If you are more into outdoor climbing and want to explore the surroundings of Thailand, it’s time to transition into natural rock climbing and outdoor climbing spots in Thailand.

 Looking for recommendations of the Best Climbing Gear and Brands to go for?